 The University of Toledo’s graduate program in educational technology teaches how to integrate this constantly evolving technology into new instructional strategies and curricula.

-Our master’s and doctoral programs are designed for individuals who wish to become professional educators or simply expand their knowledge and skill sets in teaching and learning.
+Our doctoral program is designed for individuals who wish to become professional educators or simply expand their knowledge and skill sets in teaching and learning.
 An educational technology graduate degree can benefit leaders in many fields, whether you’re working in the private sector or the government, or at a university.

-The programs emphasize instructional design and educational technology and include a solid foundation in research, curriculum and teaching skills.
+The program emphasizes instructional design and educational technology and includes a solid foundation in research, curriculum and teaching skills.

 Flexibility.
 Work full-time while earning a graduate degree.
-UToledo’s 10-course master’s program is 100% online.
 About 70% of Ph.D. classes in educational technology are online.

 Online aid.
 UToledo distance learners are supported by UT Online, eTutoring, an IT help desk and an eLibrary.